DarrenAtherton49/UpNext/Backlog.md

 - [Setting] Add setting to show all runtimes for episodes instead of just one (show one by default).
 - Add ability to follow a person as well as a tv show and movie so you can go through and watch someone's filmography.
 - Advanced search/filters.
 E.g. by genre (using Discover API)
-- Figure out when to invalidate data, e.g. stored movies and tv shows
+- Figure out when to invalidate data, e.g. stored movies, tv shows and people.
+    + When to refresh the data (e.g. when someone goes to the movie detail screen, the getMovie() call should go to the network instead of the database if X time has passed or something)
+    + When to delete the data (e.g. old searches)
 - WorkManager
     + Pre-load and cache the data needed for discover to work instantly (use WorkManager to periodically fetch data and also fetch it on first app run)
     + Decide when to invalidate/delete some of the past searches.
 E.g. only keep the 50 most recent searches.
-    + Fetch and store a new config every 3 days
+    + Fetch and store a new config every 3 days (call the ConfigRepository refreshConfig() function)
 - [Setting] Update the grid/list pages to show an icon to show which content you have already watched without clicking into the detail screen
 - Implement the list toggle mode xml layout
 - Cut down all data models I don't use to decrease memory footprint